 Having this information can protect you from getting scammed.
 You can see if the companies check out by going to this website.

 The DMV and Insurance

 It is your responsibility to notify the DMV, or your state's motor vehicle department, that you are moving to another state.
 This must be done within 10 days of the move itself and cannot be accomplished through e-mail.
 Paper mail, telephone, or an actual visit to the DMV may be involved.
 Be sure that both your license and registration are updated with your new address.
-You can find a list of contact information for all 50 states' motor vehicle departments here.

 It is also your responsibility to notify your insurance company of the change in address and what changes, if any, you would like to make to your current policy.